 Fetuses with a major malformation (30%; 35 to 38% if submicroscopic abnormalities are included)

 Rarely, a parent has a chromosomal disorder that increases risk of a chromosomal disorder in the fetus.
-Asymptomatic parental chromosomal disorders (eg, balanced abnormalities such as certain translocations and inversions) may not be suspected.
+Asymptomatic parental chromosomal disorders (eg, balanced abnormalities such as certain translocations and inversions (no disruption of a gene and no genetic material lost or added) may not be suspected.
 A balanced parental chromosomal rearrangement should be suspected if couples have had recurrent spontaneous abortions, infertility, or a child with a malformation.

 Most chromosomal disorders due to older maternal age involve an extra chromosome (trisomy), particularly trisomy 21 (Down syndrome Down Syndrome (Trisomy 21) Down syndrome is an anomaly of chromosome 21 that can cause intellectual disability, microcephaly, short stature, and characteristic facies.
 Diagnosis is suggested by physical anomalies and... read more ).
-Paternal age > 50 increases risk of some spontaneous dominant pathogenic gene variants (formerly termed mutations), such as achondroplasia Osteochondrodysplasias (Osteochondrodysplastic Dwarfism) Osteochondrodysplasias involve abnormal bone or cartilage growth, leading to skeletal maldevelopment, often short-limbed dwarfism.
-Diagnosis is by physical examination, x-rays, and, in some... read more , in offspring.
+Paternal age > 50 increases risk of some spontaneous dominant pathogenic gene variants (formerly termed mutations), such as achondroplasia Osteochondrodysplasias (Osteochondrodysplastic Dwarfism) , in offspring.

 Some chromosomal disorders are submicroscopic and thus not identified by traditional karyotyping.
 The submicroscopic chromosomal abnormalities, sometimes called copy number variants, occur independently of the age-related nondisjunction mechanisms.
 The precise incidence of these abnormalities is unclear, but incidence is higher in fetuses with structural abnormalities.
-A multicenter study sponsored by the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) demonstrated a 1% incidence of clinically relevant copy number variants in fetuses with normal karyotypes independent of indication for testing and a 6% incidence in fetuses with structural abnormalities (1) Risk factors for congenital disorders reference Prenatal genetic counseling is provided for all prospective parents, ideally before conception, to assess risk factors for congenital disorders.
-Certain precautions to help prevent birth defects... read more .
+A multicenter study sponsored by the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) demonstrated a 1% incidence of clinically relevant copy number variants in fetuses with normal karyotypes independent of indication for testing and a 6% incidence in fetuses with structural abnormalities (2 Risk factors for congenital disorders references Prenatal genetic counseling is provided for all prospective parents, ideally before conception, to assess risk factors for congenital disorders.
+Precautions to help prevent birth defects (eg... read more ).

 An autosomal dominant Autosomal Dominant Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
 If expression of a trait requires only one copy of a gene (one allele)... read more disorder is suspected if there is a family history in more than one generation; autosomal disorders affect males and females equally.
 If one parent has an autosomal dominant disorder, risk is 50% that the disorder will be transmitted to an offspring.